brewster1134/atrackt/README.md

 ### Advanced Usage

 Call `track` to manually track any JS object.
-Simply pass the data as an argument.
 It will add the additional Atrackt data and pass it to each registered plugin to be tracked.

+It accepts 3 arguments.

+* [Object]  The data you want to track
+* [Object]  Any options you want to send the plugin to customize tracking
+* [Event]   An event.
+If an event is passed, it will be check that the event namespace matches each plugin.

 ```coffee
 Atrackt.track